microfleet/core/packages/core/docs/recipes/quick-start.md

 });
 ```

-Check it out bu running:
+Check it out by running:
 ```sh
 yarn test
 ```